Wednesday 17 April 2024

 I read half of Richard Houghton's collection of fans’ memories of the Beatles (The Beatles – I was There).
 So you get people who were 16 in 1962 and went to the Cavern Club.
 The most perceptive memoir has a lot of detail and describes the frontmen as, one was a grammar school boy and one wasn't.
 He was wrong – Lennon did attend a grammar school although he was a tearaway.
 He was describing the difference between John and Paul, as a million people have.
 Relating it to schools is a good example of someone drafting in Sociology and getting it wrong.

 Editors see poems, not biographies.
-But suppose you can detect class origins in verbal patterns, in preoccupations, in the cost of objects described in the poems, etc. etc. I really don’t want to start analysing poems in these terms.
+But suppose you can detect class origins in verbal patterns, in preoccupations, in the cost of the objects described in the poems, etc. etc. I really don’t want to start analysing poems in these terms.
 If someone feels that they are disliked by someone else because they are working class, they may be right.
 Also, from the audience side, people may want poets with a specific social identity in order to dramatise internal conflicts, longings and humiliations of biographical significance to them.

 You rarely see people explaining that they were turned down because they took 20 lines to say what they could have said in 4, because they delivered emotions in preset packages rather than appearing genuine and sincere, because they sounded too much like other people, because they were predictable, etc. It is much more acceptable to return aesthetic preferences to the level of sociological prejudice.
 But surely poems can be good or bad?